hodgeconsulting/automating-aws-with-python/README.md

-# automating-aws-with-python
+# Automating AWS with Python

-Repository for the A Cloud Guru course *Automating AWS with Python course*
+Repository for the A Cloud Guru course *Automating AWS with Python*

 ## 01-webotron